 Of all the incredible meals I had throughout the three-and-a-half months I spent backpacking across India and Southeast Asia, I must say that some of my favorites happened to be the first meal of my day.
 At home, my go-to breakfast usually consists of whatever I had eaten for dinner the night before—typically something savory, always meat-free, and, in the morning, preferably accompanied by an iced latte.
 That being said, I had no qualms about eating (and zero difficulty finding) mouthwatering snacks to help kickstart my day.

 Pictured above is an enormous pot of Chinese dumplings—one of my very first morning meals in Bangkok, Thailand.
-I opted for a selection of the veggie and crab dumplings, although chicken and pork were also an option.
-Doused with a sweet but spicy brown glaze, I popped them in my mouth using a toothpick as I strolled along the crowded morning markets.
+I opted for a selection of the veggie and crab dumplings, although chicken and pork were also thrown in the mix.
+Doused with a sweet but spicy brown glaze, I had popped them in my mouth using a toothpick as I strolled along the crowded morning markets.